-For approximately only $100 per year, the cost of a $24 electricity bill and approximate $70 replacement bulb, you can enjoy breathing more easily in your home or workplace.
+For approximately $100 per year, or the cost of a $24 electricity bill & approx. $70 replacement bulb.
+You can enjoy breathing more easily in your home or workplace.

-Check out these helpful calculators to determine the specific annual energy cost of running a UV sterilization system in your home:
+Check out these helpful calculators to help you determine the annual cost of running a UV system in your home:

 - Convert Amps to Watts – This information should be listed directly on the UV bulb you use.